AI Governance

 Govern AI tool use before it governs you.

 Most organizations adopted AI tools faster than they established rules for using them.
-NightFortress helps you establish decision rights, control shadow AI adoption, reduce data exposure, and build a governance framework that matches how your business actually operates.
+Establish decision rights, control shadow AI adoption, reduce data exposure, and build a governance framework that matches how your business actually operates.

 What the engagement delivers